The most expensive variable in your organization

 The drains are organizational.

 Capacity is how much of their own skill set your people can access at any given moment.
 It moves hour to hour.
-The things draining it (meeting load, context switching, decision density, the way work flows through your organization) aren't natural laws.
-Somebody designed them.
-Which means they can be redesigned.
+The work demand draining it (meeting load, context switching, decision density, the way work flows through your organization) is not a natural law.
+Somebody designed it.
+Which means it can be redesigned.

 Research context: A 2026 study in Science Advances found that daily capacity fluctuations cost the equivalent of 30 to 40 minutes of productive work per day, and that grit and conscientiousness do not protect against the drops.
 A CUNY/Johns Hopkins computational model estimates that unmanaged capacity costs a 1,000-employee company roughly $5 million per year.